erusseil/MvSR-analysis/README.md

 ## Second requirement

-The pyoperon version used includes some adaptations to make MvSR possible (https://github.com/heal-research/pyoperon/tree/cpp17).
+The pyoperon version used includes some adaptations to make MvSR possible.
-Therefore the following wheel should be used : https://github.com/heal-research/pyoperon/releases

-After that you can just
+Therefore the following wheel should be used : https://github.com/erusseil/MvSR-analysis/files/14389428/pyoperon-wheel.zip After that you can just:
 ```bash
 pip install wheel-filename
 ```